The co-Hopfian property of surface braid groups: The complexes and

 \begin{proof}[Proof of Lemma \ref{lem-d-x} (i)] Let $X^*$ denote the punctured surface obtained from $X$ by shrinking each component of $\partial X$.
 Let $p_0$ denote the puncture of $X^*$ corresponding to $\partial$.
-As in the proof of Lemma \ref{lem-d-y} (i), if we cut $X^*$ along arcs in a simplex of $\cald(X, \partial)$ of maximal dimension, then we obtain $2g$ squares and one digon containing $p_0$ (see Figure \ref{fig-sq} (b)).
-Such a simplex consists of $4g+1$ arcs.
-Let $\tau$ be a simplex of $\cald(X, \partial)$ of codimension one, and cut $X^*$ along arcs in $\tau$.
-If the component containing $p_0$ contains exactly four edges, then the number of simplices of maximal dimension containing $\tau$ is equal to four.
-Otherwise the component containing $p_0$ contains exactly two edges, and we have one hexagon.
-The number of simplices of maximal dimension containing $\tau$ is thus equal to three.
+As in the proof of Lemma \ref{lem-d-y} (i), if we cut $X^*$ along arcs in a chamber of $\cald(X, \partial)$, then we obtain $2g$ squares and one digon containing $p_0$ (see Figure \ref{fig-sq} (c)).
+Any chamber of $\cald(X, \partial)$ consists of $4g+1$ arcs.

+Let $\tau$ be a simplex of $\cald(X, \partial)$ of codimension 1.
+We cut $X^*$ along arcs in $\tau$, and obtain finitely many components.
+If the component containing $p_0$ has exactly four edges, then the number of chambers containing $\tau$ is 4.
+This is because there exist exactly four arcs lying in that component and corresponding to a vertex of $\cald(X, \partial)$, as drawn in Figure \ref{fig-dzero} (a), where the gray circle denotes $p_0$.
+Otherwise, the component containing $p_0$ has exactly two edges, we have one hexagon, and the other components are squares.
+The number of chambers containing $\tau$ is then 3.
+This is because there exist exactly three arcs lying in that hexagon and corresponding to a vertex of $\cald(X, \partial)$, as drawn in Figure \ref{fig-dzero} (b).
 Lemma \ref{lem-d-x} (i) follows. \end{proof}

 \begin{proof}[Proof of Lemma \ref{lem-d-y} (ii)] We prove that $\cald(Y)$ is connected, using the technique due to Putman \cite{putman-conn} to show connectivity of a simplicial complex on which $\pmod(Y)$ acts.
 Let $l$ be the arc in Figure \ref{fig-d} (b).
-We pick an arc $r$ corresponding to a vertex of $\cald(Y)$ and show that $l$ and $r$ can be connected by a path in $\cald(Y)$.
+We pick an arc $r$ corresponding to a vertex of $\cald(Y)$, and show that $l$ and $r$ can be connected by a path in $\cald(Y)$.
 We define $T$ as the set consisting of the Dehn twists about the curves in Figure \ref{fig-d} (a) and their inverses.